Waxing Gibbous on

 Lunation 22 / 975

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 22 of Meeus index or 975 from Brown series.

-The length of the lunation is 29 days, 11 hours and 17 minutes.
-It is 2 hours and 50 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 11 hours and 17 minutes and it is 2 hours and 50 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean